ISAITB/docs-services/source/messaging/index.rst

     * The session identifier.
     * A call identifier to identify a thread in case of a test case with parallel threads.

-As described in :ref:`messaging__callbacks`, the test bed receives messages through asynchronous call-backs.
+As described earlier the test bed receives messages through asynchronous call-backs (see :ref:`messaging__callbacks`).
 The ``receive`` operation is called by the test bed to let the service know it is expecting a message and to potentially pass information pertinent to the expected message.
 Given that messages will be received asynchronously, any such information would need to be stored in the relevant session for later use.